Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 I recommend checking out my roundup article of the Best Android TV Boxes instead!

-Once upon a time (back in the beginning of 2017), MINIX brought out the NEO U9-H as the successor to their popular NEO U1.
+Once upon a time (back at the beginning of 2017), MINIX brought out the NEO U9-H as the successor to their popular NEO U1.
 The NEO U9-H was MINIX’s flagship Android TV box until finally being replaced a few years later.

-So why am I writing a review article for a four year old product?
+So why am I writing a review article for a four-year-old product?

 By the end of this article, you’ll have a better idea if the MINIX NEO U9-H is still worth your money.